Prisoners (2013 film)

-The plot focuses on the abduction of two young girls in Pennsylvania and the subsequent search for the suspected abductor by the police.
+The film follows the abduction of two young girls in Pennsylvania and the subsequent search for the perpetrator by the police.
 After police arrest a young suspect and release him, the father of one of the daughters takes matters into his own hands.

-The film was a financial and critical success, grossing US$122 million worldwide.
-It was chosen by the National Board of Review as one of the top ten films of 2013, and at the 86th Academy Awards, it was nominated for Best Cinematography.
+Prisoners premiered at the Telluride Film Festival on August 30, 2013, and was released to theaters on September 20, 2013.
+The film was a financial and critical success, grossing $122 million worldwide against a production budget of $46 million.
+It was chosen by the National Board of Review as one of the top 10 films of 2013, and at the 86th Academy Awards, Roger Deakins was nominated for Best Cinematography in addition to receiving a nomination from the American Society of Cinematographers.